These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

 For further information on not-for-profit status, visit the Australian Taxation Office website.

 The Local History Grants Program (LHGP) does not fund individuals.
 If you are an individual wishing to initiate a project, you must seek the support of an incorporated body willing to support and contribute to the application.
 Suitable organisations include not-for-profit community groups like historical societies and community museums.
-You will need a letter of support from the sponsoring organisation outlining their role in the project to include in your application.
-If your application is successful, the grant will be made out to the organisation that will administer and be responsible for the funds.
+The application will need to be completed and submitted by the organisation.
+If the application is successful, the grant will be made out to the organisation who will administer and be responsible for the project and grant funds.

 Organisations with outstanding projects must complete and submit a Project Completion Report, available in the Grants and Awards section on the PROV website.
 New applications will be accepted providing all the documentation is received and confirmed by PROV before the closing date of the new round.

 Always obtain a quotation from any suppliers and attach it to your application.
-Applications that do not have quotes attached will not be considered for funding.
+Applications that do not have quotes for all LHGP funded items attached will not be considered for funding.
 The more accurate and well-documented your application is, the less doubt or questions are in the judges' minds.
 Remember, you cannot ask for more funds later because you did not accurately cost your project initially.
 For more detailed information read Project Budget in the Application Guidelines.

 If you are registered for GST you must not include GST in your income and expenditure figures.
 You will be paid GST on top of the amount requested.